mttcohack/Unleashing-Productivity-with-Copilot/README.md

 **Task:**
 * Create an agents using Copilot Studio in Microsoft Teams
 * The agent should have one or more sources where it will look for the source of information.
 You can add up to 20 sources.
+* There should be references to the sources in the completion of the model so you can investigate that the information is correct.
+Test at least 3 prompts.